millerlp/oceanwaves/cran-comments.md

 * In the DESCRIPTION Description field I have added a <http:> link to the original MATLAB functions by package co-author U. Neumeier.
-I have also added a citation for a reference to a method used in the package in the prCorr.R file.
+I have also added a citation for a reference to a method used in the prCorr.R file.
 The reference is old (1979) and not archived online, so I cannot provide a doi link.
-Instead I have substituted the journal's ISSN number in the format suggested as "authors (year, ISBN:...)" in hopes that this is sufficient information.
+Instead I have substituted the journal's ISSN number in the format suggested as "authors (year, ISBN:...)" and the full citation in hopes that this is sufficient information.

 Please make sure that you do not change the user's options, par or